 - Vanilla Pastry Cream: Make up to 5 days in advance and store in the refrigerator until assembly.

 - Prep: Preheat oven to 350F and position the rack to the lower third.
 Spray 2, 6-inch round cake pans with baking spray and cut a piece of parchment paper to fit into the bottom of each.
 I trace the bottom of the pans on a piece of parchment and cut inside the line.

 - Measure all of the Dry Ingredients into a medium bowl and whisk together.
 Add all of the Wet Ingredients into a smallish bowl and beat well.

 - Cream: In a large bowl, whip the butter until it is smooth and there are no lumps.
 Powder the eryhtritol and add to the butter.
 Whip with a hand mixer for 30 seconds to a minute on medium high to high speed until light, fluffy and cold.
 Scrape down the bowl.
 Add the egg and whip for another minute.
 Scrape down the bowl.

-- Combine: Add about 1/3 of the dry ingredients into the large bowl and mix until completely incorporated and still fluffy.
+- Combine: Add about 1/3 of the dry ingredients into the creamed butter and sugar mixture and mix until completely incorporated but still fluffy.
 Add half of the wet ingredients, mixing until completely and thoroughly mixed.
 Scrape down the bowl.
 Add half of the remaining dry ingredients, mixing until completely incorporated and then the rest of the wet ingredients, mixing until completely incorporated.
 Scrape down the bowl.
 Add the last of the dry ingredients mixing well.
-The batter should be thick and mousse-like.
+The batter should be very thick and mousse-like.